Borsdata-Sweden/ExcelPlugin/README.md

 More info
 https://support.office.com/en-us/article/dynamic-array-formulas-and-spilled-array-behavior-205c6b06-03ba-4151-89a1-87a7eb36e531

+## Language support
+You can select if you like English or Swedish translation.
+You find checkbox in [Settings panel](https://github.com/Borsdata-Sweden/ExcelPlugin/wiki/Excel-Buttons).

+## Date format
+In first version the Börsdata Excel plugin returns unformated data to excel cells.
+This means that Date is returned as a numeric value and you need to select cells and format to datetime.
+(Internaly in excel all dates is a numeric value)
+We will work on a fix for this in later updates.

 ## Support
 Make sure to read the documentation - this will avoid repeated questions.
 If still having problem then send us an email or direct message on twitter.

 ## Issues Tracking
 We use GitHub's Issues tracker for our project.
 Feel free to create bug reports and features requests.
 Make sure to read the documentation before asking questions - this will avoid repeated questions, leaving us more time for developing the library.

 ## Disclaimer
 Börsdata and the information contained herein is not intended to be a source of advice or credit analysis with respect to the material presented, and the information and/or documents contained in this website do not constitute investment advice.